readthedocs/readthedocs.org/docs/user/commercial/organizations.rst

 Team types
 ~~~~~~~~~~

-You can create two types of Teams:
+You can create two types of teams:

 * **Admin** -- Team members have full access to administer the projects assigned to the team.
-Members are allowed to change all of the settings, set notifications, and perform any action under the **Admin** tab for each project.
+Members are allowed to change all of the settings, set notifications, and perform any action under the :guilabel:`Admin` tab for each project.
 * **Read Only** -- Team members are only able to read the documentation of each project, and not able to change anything about each project.

 Example